 Who can enroll in a Massachusetts Medigap plan?

-Any Massachusetts resident who is 50 or older and eligible for Medicare can enroll in a Medigap plan, with one exception, Medicare beneficiaries under 65 with End Stage Renal Disease cannot enroll in a Medigap plan.
+Any Massachusetts resident who is eligible for Medicare can enroll in a Medigap plan, with one exception, Medicare beneficiaries under 65 with End Stage Renal Disease (ESRD) cannot enroll in a Medigap plan.

 Comparing Massachusetts Medigap plans